nikitavoloboev/data/macOS/apps/alfred/alfred.md

 # [Alfred](https://www.alfredapp.com)

-Alfred is a very powerful launcher that you can program to show anything you want.
+Alfred is a powerful launcher that you can program to show anything you want.
 It saved me a lot of time in my life.

 ![](https://i.imgur.com/uzq1w5g.png)